reactive-python/reactpy/src/py/docs/source/specs.rst

 .. note::

-    As we move though our converstion we'll be using ``...`` to fill in places that we haven't converted yet.
+    As we move though our conversation we'll be using ``...`` to fill in places that we haven't converted yet.

 In this simple case, all we've done is take the name of the HTML element (``div`` in